 Another cause of the leaves to drop from the olive tree is a bacterial infection known as the olive knot.
 Normally it spreads through water and can affect the olive tree fast.
 It will go through the cuts and wounds of the tree.
-Once it’s concerned, a thick gall will appear on woody parts of the olive tree including twigs, branches, limbs, trunks, roots and leaves.
+Once it’s concerned, a thick gall will appear on woody parts of the olive tree including twigs, branches, limbs, trunks, roots, and leaves.

 The gall can restrict the nourishment of the olive tree.
 It will no longer absorb water, and the leaves will fall out, making it impossible to photosynthesize.
-To treat infected olive trees, you should remove easily visible knots from infected parts of the tree and spray with bactericide applications to prevent it from coming back.
+To treat infected olive trees, you should remove easily visible knots from infected parts of the tree and spray with bactericide applications to prevent them from coming back.

 Do Olive Trees Lose Leaves in Winter?

 No, olive trees are evergreen.
-But the olive leaves are dropping more often prior winter dormant season but never drops off all of them at once.
+But the olive leaves are dropping more often prior to winter dormant season but never drops off all of them at once.
 The heaviest olive leaves fall is in winter during harsh weather and in spring during new growth.

 Conclusion: Why Olive Tree Dropping Leaves?

 When the olive tree dropping leaves looks alarming, better check right away what’s causing it.
 Some conditions are still treatable, but prevention is always better than cure.

 For instance, olive trees need to have plenty of moisture.
 But avoid overwatering them, or you may have a problem like the unstoppable dropping of leaves.
 It’s not good for the olive tree to lose so many leaves since it’s essential for photosynthesis.
 If you can ensure a drainage system before planting them, that will be an excellent idea.
 It will avoid many plant issues, and your olive tree can survive for a long time.

 With good care, the olive tree gets, the more olive fruits for you to enjoy.
 Take good care of it so you can have more olive fruits to harvest.